GunnerPet/RicknMortyBot/README.md

 7. Open botsettings.json in the Rick n Morty bot folder in a text editor and paste in your bots token where it says YourToken, then save the file.

-8. Run start.bat and you will receive a bot invite link.
-You need to convince an admin to let it join with admin perms.
+8. Run start.bat and you will receive the bots invite link.

 ## Disclamer:
 I am not responsible for anything done with this bot.
 This is for educational purposes only.